iAbhishek91/learn-docker-kubernetes/kubernetes/resources/docs/00_k8s_objects.md

 * When simple is sent to server or received from server they should be idempotent or Optimistic concurrency.
 * Simple resource are often used to input alternate actions that modifies objects, hence resourceVersion of of simple resource should corresponds to resource version of the object.

+## Concurrency control

+Before that lets see what is **optimistic concurrency control** and **pessimistic concurrency control**.

+**Optimistic concurrency control** allow multiple transaction to update the same data with out actually locking the data, they uses version and timestamp for each data to determine the correctness of the data.
+This is useful when a system have lot of read operation and fewer write operation.

+**Pessimistic concurrency control** actually locks the data when one transaction is writing the data.
+In this case all the transaction need to wait until and unless the lock is removed.

+* **In Kubernetes** system we use optimistic concurrency control.
+* **Resource Versions (string)** under metadata section is used to achieve optimistic concurrency control.
+* Every time an object is updated, the **resource version is updated**.
+* If the latest resource version and inter resource version do not match it throws conflict and the update will fail.

 ## Docs: possible for PRs

 Historical information status (e.g., last transition time, failure counts) is only provided with reasonable effort, and is not guaranteed to not be lost.